hallatore/Netling/README.md

 Netling is a load tester client for easy web testing.
-It is extremely fast while using little CPU and memory.
+It is extremely fast while using little CPU or memory.

 ### Download
 Comming soon ...